sekika/kaidoku/README.rst

 Kaidoku is a

 - player of sudoku.
 You can play original sudoku puzzles of various level of difficulty with command line interface.
 You can get hints when you want.
 - solver of sudoku.
-It can solve sudoku puzzles.
+It can solve a sudoku puzzle and show the procedure of solving a sudoku puzzle with various logics.
 It evaluates if a given puzzle is valid sudoku with unique solution.
-It also shows the procedure of solving a sudoku puzzle with various logics.
 - creater of sudoku.
 It can create new sudoku puzzles.
 The puzzles shipped with this program was created by the program itself.
-You can grow the numbers of sudoku puzzles by this program itself.

 Project Home Page
 ---------------------